jku-vds-lab/jku-vds-lab.github.io/_publications/2025_personalized-complementarity.md

 # what is the publication type and other bib specific properties
 bibentry: article
 bib:
-  journal: International Workshop on Personalization and Recommendation 		# e.g. IEEE Transactions on Visualization and Computer Graphics (to appear)
+  journal: Mensch und Computer 2024, International Workshop on Personalization and Recommendation 		# e.g. IEEE Transactions on Visualization and Computer Graphics (to appear)
   booktitle: Mensch und Computer 2024 - Workshopband
   editor:
   publisher: Gesellschaft für Informatik e.V."